 I often get asked about the difference between granulated sugar and caster sugar and which is best used for when baking… So here’s the low-down:

-The main difference between granulated (also know as white table sugar) and caster (also know as super-fine in North America) sugar is the size of the grain.
+The main difference between granulated (also known as white table sugar) and caster sugar (also know as super-fine sugar in North America) is the size of the grain.

 When sifting wholemeal flour don’t throw away the husks caught in the sieve.
 The sifting is to remove any lumps not this valuable bran fibre so make sure you return it to the flour before continuing with your recipe.read less